mayosmith/tinylanguagemodel/README.md

 # tinylanguagemodel

-Tiny Language Model
-A dog, a cat, and a language model

 Tiny Language Model (TLM) is a functional language model based on a small neural network that runs in your browser.
 It has the capability to learn and generate responses based on a six word customizable vocabulary.
 While very limited, it can offer insights into vastly more complex language models like ChatGPT.